JNSStudios/ToonTuber-Player/README.md

 - *frames per second*:     the framerate at which the images should be played.
 If you're using a GIF, the framerate will be taken from that, but it is still recommended to enter the framerate manually just to be safe

 - *locking*:               if this is set to **true**, the animation **must** finish playing before a different animation can be played.
-This is recommended for Transition animations, but can be enabled for any.
+This is ALWAYS set to True for Transition animations and Canned Animations, and are not necessary to add in the JSON when setting transition or canned animations.

     (**JSON**):
     ```